UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 Tests were run from the root of the project, example below.
 Tests are designed to cleanup after themselves, but if failures happen it is a good idea to copy over a blank database, the reset.sh script can help with this.
-Tests are designed to cover create_db.py, basic_operations.py, and dm_model.py
+Tests are designed to cover create_db.py, basic_operations.py, and db_model.py.
-The following is an example from the peewee folder, commands are the same under sqlalchemy.
+The following is an example of execution commands used from the peewee folder, commands are the same under sqlalchemy.

 ```
 $ pwd
-./py220-online-201904-V2/students/douglas-klos/lesson04/assignment/peewee/
+~/git/py220-online-201904-V2/students/douglas-klos/lesson04/assignment/peewee/
 $ ./reset.sh
 $ pytest --cov=src --cov-report html ./tests/test_basic_operations.py
 $ pytest --cov=src --cov-report html ./tests/test_gradel04.py
 $ pytest --cov=create_db --cov-report html ./tests/test_create_db.py
+$ ./reset.sh; pytest ./tests/
 ```

 A new copy of the HPNorton database can be generated as following.